ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/programming-resources.md

 scrollingTitleCount = 2
 +++

-*Note: links may point to different content than what they did when I added them.
-Please note the time that the link was added/updated.*

 Finding documentation can sometimes be a real pain (i.e. with Nix/NixOS,) so I've compiled a list of resources here that I've found and think would be good to share for things I found hard to find.